sass/sass-site/source/blog/032-embedded-sass-is-live.md

 Although Node.js already has access to the pure-JS `sass` package, the nature of JavaScript inherently limits how quickly this package can process large Sass files especially in asynchronous mode.
-We expect `sass-embedded` to be a major boon to developers for whom compilation speed is a concern.
+We expect `sass-embedded` to be a major boon to developers for whom compilation speed is a concern, particularly the remaining users of `node-sass` for whom performance has been a major reason to avoid Dart Sass.

 The `sass-embedded` package fully supports the [new JS API] as well as the [legacy API] other than a few cosmetic options.
 You can use it as a drop-in replacement for the `sass` package, and it should work with all the same build plugins and libraries.
-Note the `sass` package is much faster at compiling files synchronously, the `sass-embedded` package is actually a bit faster at compiling them *asynchronously* instead—although for substantial Sass files it will generally be much faster than `sass` either way.
+Note that `sass-embedded` is a bit faster in *asynchronous* mode than it is in synchronous mode (whereas the `sass` package was faster in synchronous mode).
+For substantial Sass files, running `sass-embedded` in either mode will generally be much faster than `sass`.

 [new JS API]: https://sass-lang.com/documentation/js-api#usage
 [legacy API]: https://sass-lang.com/documentation/js-api#legacy-api